foxBMS/documentation/doc/sphinx/software_documentation/modules/sox/sox.rst

  - voltage
  - SOC

-Specific points in the following derating curves have to be defined by |foxygen| configurable variables:
+Specific points in the following derating curves have to be defined by configurable defines:

 .. figure:: sof_t.png
    :width: 100 %